blueskyletters/blueskyletters.github.io/_posts/2020-08-09-the-world-through-the-eyes-of-books.md

 I always try to collect books from different countries.
 Reading them leaves me pondering on the place, dreaming of the landscapes and wondering about their unique traditions.
 The Andalusian places from _The Alchemist_, the villages of Nigeria from _Things Fall Apart_, Malgudi from R.K.
 Narayan's works, Afghanistan from _The Kite Runner,_ 20th century America from _The Great Gatsby....._ The list goes on and on.
 As for the different cultures, I could write endlessly...

-THere are a lot of these kinds of books that I've read and many on my tbr.
+There are a lot of these kinds of books that I've read and many on my tbr.
 Here are just a few suggestions and some on my tbr:

 * The Kite Runner by Khaled Hosseini (Afghanistan)
 * Country of My Skull _By Antjie Krog (South Africa)_